Updated: Apr 25

 The Battle for Our Soul

-Materials and the majority of scientists argue vigorously that belief in an unnatural force, such as God, is nonsense.
+Materials and the majority of scientists argue vigorously that belief in an unnatural force, such as God, is utter nonsense.

-Science technology, although we may not want to admit it, has lessened our dependency on God.
-In many cases, science has even replaced God.
+Science and technology, although we may not want to admit it, has lessened our dependency on God.
+In many cases, science technology has even replaced God.
 This sea change came about because we tend to believe scientists’ claim that the subtleties of materiality allow it to form life.
 This finds common ground with our day-to-day activities, and, in a manner of speaking, our day-to-day survival.
 We’re slavishly dependent on the wonders of science.
 Over time, dependency and survival generally triumph over faith.
 That’s because faith can be fragile.

 Notably, children are introduced to materialism through their indoctrination into Darwinism and neo-Darwinism, which is often part of their school curriculum.